 - Businesses in Rural Oxfordshire (BiRO) - BT and Airband have been awarded contracts under this European Agricultural Fund for Rural Development (EAFRD), funded to collectively deliver full-fibre broadband to nearly 1,000 businesses in the most rural parts of the county.
 Delivery in underway.

-- Rural Gigabit Voucher Scheme (RGVS) - DCMS runs a voucher scheme offering business and residents in some of the hardest-to-reach places in the UK, additional funding towards the cost of installing gigabit-capable broadband to their premises when part of a group project.
+- Gigabit Broadband Voucher Scheme (GBVS) - DCMS runs a voucher scheme offering business and residents in some of the hardest-to-reach places in the UK, additional funding towards the cost of installing gigabit-capable broadband to their premises when part of a community project.